Leectan/diagramatic_ai/README.md

-# diagramatic_ai
+Diagramtic AI

-SaaS platform for all types diagrams using AI
+SaaS platform for all types diagrams generation using AI